soc-hub-fi/rust-rv32imce-docker/README.md

     systemctl --user enable --now dbus.socket
     ```

+3. (podman only) Add to your VS Code settings: `"dev.containers.dockerPath": "podman"`
-3. Make sure the container is running, i.e.,
+4. Make sure the container is running, i.e.,
    `podman run --name rust-rv32emc -dt rust-rv32emc` or `podman start rust-rv32emc`
-4. Make sure the container is running, i.e., `podman run --name rust-rv32emc -dt rust-rv32emc` or
+5. Make sure the container is running, i.e., `podman run --name rust-rv32emc -dt rust-rv32emc` or
    `podman start rust-rv32emc`
-5. Then `Command Palette` -> `Dev Containers: Attach to Running Container...`.
+6. Then `Command Palette` -> `Dev Containers: Attach to Running Container...`.
 For first time load,
    VS Code will take some time to set up the remote container.

 If it doesn't work for you and something else is also required, open an issue and I might figure it